axibase/atsd/administration/changing-ownership.md

 ## ATSD Directory Ownership

-To change the ownership of the executables of ATSD components use the following command:
+To change ownership of the executable files use the following command:

 ```bash
 sudo chown -R axibase:axibase /opt/atsd